 Once you are done with the research and finding of the best bottle sterilizer for your baby, there is another issue that you need to consider , i.e. how to clean and sterilize baby bottles.
 Be it Plastic or glass or stainless steel bottle, you will have to be as methodical as possible to ensure the baby’s health and thereby building immunity for the baby.
 In this guide we have discussed all that you need to know about the system for cleaning and sterilizing baby bottles using different methods.

-- There are certain infectious microorganisms that are present in baby bottles.
+- There are certain infectious microorganisms that are present in Bottles for Breastfed Babies.
 If that enters into the baby’s body then it can cause serious health issues to the baby which includes diarrhea, vomiting and many more

 - The amount of antibodies present in the body of a baby that has been passed from his mom during the last trimester of pregnancy is limited.
 So the first few months of baby’s life is crucial and a baby can quickly adopt any disease due to the lack of antibodies present in the body.

 - The water that is used in the home may not be pure enough and may get contaminate which can lead to life-threatening diseases.
 So the sterilization of the bottle is absolutely necessary.

 - As fast as your baby finished the food, it is recommended to wash the bottle, its lid in lukewarm water.